 If you turn on two-step verification, you will always need two forms of identification.
 This means that if you forget your password, you need two contact methods.
 Or if you lose your contact method, just your password won't get you back into your account.
 For that reason, we strongly recommend you keep three pieces of security info on your account, just in case.

-Go to the Security settings page, and sign in with your Microsoft account.
+- Go to the Security basics page, and sign in with your Microsoft account.

 Under Two-step verification, choose Set up two-step verification to turn it on, or choose Turn off two-step verification to turn it off.